prisma/prisma/docs/tutorial.md

-# The Prisma 2 tutorial
+# The Prisma Framework tutorial

 In this tutorial, you will get a holistic and practical introduction to the Prisma 2 ecosystem.
 This includes using [**Lift**](http://lift.prisma.io) for database migrations and [**Photon.js**](http://photonjs.prisma.io) for type-safe database access.